Table of Contents

 Concrete Railway Sleepers are made of cement concrete to transmit the load of the Train to the ballast and sub-base foundation.
 Concrete Sleepers are generally made with Prestressed Concrete processes by using either Pre-tension system or a post-tensioning system.

 Concrete Sleepers come with better stability in the lateral direction and provide a high level of elastic support.
 It comes with long life and high corrosion resistance characteristics.

 Slab tracks are Modern type Track systems that eliminate the needs of traditional type ballasted Track systems.
 A slab track is a highly efficient track and is commonly used for high-speed trains, bullet trains or elevated metro or LRT System.
 To know more about types of Railways, please see this blog for details:

 As the name suggests concrete slab tracks are made of cement concrete rigid system and it transmits the load of the rail bogies to the underneath concrete slab and then to the underneath foundation.
 Concrete Slabs are largely divided into 5 key track systems:

 Direct Fix Tracks:

-In Direct Fix Track, the rails are fixed with concrete slabs and rails are exposed.
-Anchor bolts and fasteners are attached with concrete then connected with the rail sleepers.
+In Direct Fix Track, the rails are fixed with concrete slabs and the rails are exposed.
+Anchor bolts and fasteners are attached with concrete and then connected with the rail sleepers.

-Embedded Rail Tracks is a robust and very safe system and widely used in modern PWay Track Design and Construction.
-In this system, the rails are embedded within the concrete slab and supported by elastomeric pads to minimise the vibration.
-Digitally controlled Lubrication system is used to minimise the noise levels generated by wheel and rail friction.
+Embedded Rail Tracks are a robust and very safe system and are widely used in modern PWay Track Design and Construction.
+In this system, the rails are embedded within the concrete slab and supported by elastomeric pads to minimise vibration.
+A digitally controlled Lubrication system is used to minimise the noise levels generated by wheel and rail friction.

 Floating Track Slabs: